 The Least Crowded Hiking Places in West Los Angeles

-When it comes to Paramount Ranch, the old Western Town rather than hikes come to your mind.
-But the less place is know for its hiking trails, the fewer crowds you can expect to find there.
+When it comes to Paramount Ranch, an old western town rather than the hikes come to your mind.
+But the less place is known for its hiking trails, the fewer crowds you can expect to find here.
 The area near Paramount Ranch invites hikers, bikers, and horseback riders.
 Its few short trails offer perfect opportunities to get your blood going while exploring the old filming grounds.

-About four miles away from Paramount Ranch, Los Angeles has secured another least crowded hiking place.
-Apart from the popular mansion of the famous razor tycoon, Kind Gillette Ranch offers a few trails for beginners and experienced hikers alike.
-While easy and moderate paths don’t really make you sweat, views from Inspirational Point justify your time and effort.
+About four miles from Paramount Ranch, Los Angeles has secured another least crowded hiking place.
+Apart from an opulent mansion of the famous razor tycoon, Kind Gillette Ranch offers a few trails for beginners and experienced hikers alike.
+While the easy and moderate paths don’t really make you sweat, the views from Inspiration Point justify your time and effort.